h4sh1334r/SimpleHTML-CSS-JS/README.md

 Hi!
-Just some simple code.Do not mind
+Just some simple code.Do not mind.